 Overview & Procedure

+Immediately after the procedure, patients are sent to a separate room to recover.
+During this time, the patient’s vitals are monitored for any signs of an adverse reaction.
 Shortly after administering the Botox injection, patients may experience mild side effects such as swelling, bruising, and some pain.
 Rarely, patients will experience nausea, a temporary headache, and other flu-like symptoms.
 Similar to other pain management injections, there is a risk of complication.
 Excessive relaxation of the muscle, vision problems, trouble speaking or swallowing, and trouble breathing can occur.
-Nevertheless, most complications are short-term and resolve without medication.
+Nevertheless, most complications are short-term and resolved without medication.
 Patients can apply ice to the treatment site and take over-the-counter pain killers to reduce any discomfort.
 The Botox injection should begin working within 10 to 14 days, with long term pain relief lasting anywhere from three to four months.
-Patients may need additional medications to ensure sustained pain relief.
+Patients may need additional treatments to ensure sustained pain relief.